-The following instrument areas require a prescreen recording: chamber music, composition, technology and applied composition, conducting, piano and voice.
+The following instrument areas require a prescreening recording:

-Faculty will review prescreen recordings to determine if you will be invited to audition in person at either the Conservatory or a regional audition site.
+Faculty will review prescreening recordings to determine if you will be invited to audition in person either at the Conservatory or at a regional audition site.
 Please refer to the final audition repertoire section for live audition requirements.

-If your instrument is not listed above, you are not required to submit a prescreen recording.
+If your instrument is not listed above, you are not required to submit a prescreening recording.

-It is mandatory to submit all prescreen recordings online as part of your DecisionDesk application.
-These are due December 1st.
+It is mandatory to submit all prescreening recordings online as part of your DecisionDesk application, which is due by December 1st.

-Candidates must submit an unedited prescreen audio-visual recording with the following solo repertoire.
-Please note that current SFCM students are required to submit a prescreen recording if applying for the chamber music program.
+Candidates must submit an unedited, audio-visual prescreening recording with the following solo repertoire.
+Please note that current SFCM students are also required to submit a prescreening recording if applying for the chamber music program.

 Applicants must submit the following materials: three or more scores in various media and a recording (audio or audio-visual) of each score.
-Scores must show evidence of original musical thought and the fundamentals of compositional technique.
-Electronic compositions are acceptable, but applicants must also show competence in traditional notation in the scores submitted.
-Computer-generated scores should be checked for correct transpositions, appropriate accidentals and normal spellings.
+Scores must show evidence of original musical thought, along with the fundamentals of compositional technique.
+While electronic compositions are acceptable, applicants must also demonstrate competence with traditional notation in the scores submitted.
+Computer-generated scores should be checked for correct transpositions, appropriate accidentals, and normal spellings.
 MIDI recordings are acceptable in exceptional cases, but acoustic performances are strongly recommended.